corgitronics/dynamixel-arm-python/README.md

 _( according to my commit comments, these should be fully functioning versions)_

+## arm-1.py
+* Demonstrates very basic commands
+* Just blinks the LEDs to confirm communication is working

 ## machine.py
 * basic arm movements
 * can learn and playback positions using buttons